aosabook/500lines/modeller/chapter.md

 This suits us perfectly, as we're traversing a graph of nodes.
 The OpenGL matrix stack is used to store the matrix state of each node when it is rendered.

-This allows us to have a single render list for each node.
-For example, the render list for the Cube primitive draws a size 1 cube at the origin.
+Manipulating the ModelView matrix allows us to have a single render list for each type of primitive.
+For example, the render list for the Cube primitive draws a cube at the origin with sides of length 1.
 By setting the OpenGL matrix, we can change the size and location the rendered cube.

 Again, the Matrix stack functionality of OpenGL allows us to extend the Node class to contain nested nodes.
 If there are a nested nodes, we simply